vdbrink/vdbrink.github.io/homeassistant/homeassistant_dashboard_mealie_0.md

 #### Small card element

-Because the square image take a lot of space it's also possible to only use the center part of the photo to get the same impression but which use less space.
+Because the square image takes a lot of space, it's also possible to use only the center part of the photo to get the same impression but using less space.

 <img src="images_mealie0/picture_element_meal_tonight_small.png" alt="Result" width="400px">